 Starting point: Hebden Bridge, HX7 6JE

-Also dubbed the ‘Hebden Bridge Waterfall’, this picturesque scene is nestled in the wooded valley of Hardcastle Crags, just on the outskirts of (you guessed it) Hebden Bridge.
+Also dubbed the ‘Hebden Bridge Waterfall’, this picturesque location is nestled in the wooded valley of Hardcastle Crags, just on the outskirts of Hebden Bridge.

-Offering picture-perfect views, you may even find the moss-covered falls abundant with wild plant life such as blue bells and wild garlic during season, further adding to its magical aura.
+Offering magical vistas, you may even find the moss-covered falls abundant with wild plant life such as blue bells and wild garlic during season, further adding to its bewitching aura.

 With parking options available directly at Hardcastle Crags, you can also alternatively walk to the valley directly from the centre of Hebden Bridge.

-We usually take the train to Hebden Bridge rather than drive so we can enjoy a few rewarding drinks after our trek!
+We sometimes take the train to Hebden Bridge rather than drive so we can enjoy a few rewarding drinks after our trek!

 Best seen as part of the Lumb Hole Circular Trail, this 9-mile ramble offers plenty of variety, guiding you through ancient woodands, over scenic moorlands and past derelict ruins before finally dropping down to the hidden waterfall.